Get

 Some cats are just noisy—some breeds are known for meowing a lot.
 In these cases, it may just be that your cat is talking to you while being held.
 Cats often learn to meow to their owners from a very young age and continue doing it throughout life.

 It’s important to note any changes in your cat’s behavior.
 Often, cats are very good at hiding their illnesses and discomfort.
 However, they may start acting differently due to underlying conditions.
-If your cat suddenly starts meowing when held or is more vocal, it could be a sign that you must speak with your vet.
+If your cat suddenly starts meowing when held or is more vocal, it could be a sign that you must speak with a vet.

 bride holding a cat